Circuit Court Clerk: Diane Thompson

 Restitution: Cash payments must be made in person.
 Credit/debit card payments (includes processing fee) can be made in person or online with ePay.
 Checks and money orders are not accepted.

-Probation Fees: Cash and credit/debit payments (cards include processing fee) must be made in person.
+Supervision/Probation Fees: Cash and credit/debit payments (including a processing fee) must be made in person.
 Checks and money orders are not accepted.

 Requesting Court Case Records